akullpp/awesome-java/README.md

 * [Launch4j](http://launch4j.sourceforge.net/) - Wraps JARs in lightweight and native Windows executables.
 * [packr](https://github.com/libgdx/packr#packr) - Packs your JAR, assets and JVM for native distribution on Windows, Linux and Mac OS X.
+* [Bintray](https://bintray.com/) - Version control for your binaries which handles the publishing.
+Can also be used with Maven or Gradle.

 ## GUI